Underwriting losses fall, profits jump 300% for general insurers

 With a gross premium of over Rs 2 lakh crore, posting a 9 per cent growth, of the total 31 players, 17 — including two specialised insurers AIC (along with underwriting profit) and ECGC — posted healthy net profits, including in FY21.

 Insurers saw a significant rise in health claims in the year.
-While FY21 results of the industry point to a turnaround in fortunes, a deeper analysis shows the same was driven by a few one-off factors: motor claims were low amid a prolonged lockdown, agriculture had a good year and property insurance prices were stable.
+While FY21 results of the industry point to a turnaround in fortunes, a deeper analysis shows the same was driven by some few one-off factors: motor claims were low amid a prolonged lockdown, agriculture had a good year and property insurance prices remained stable.
+The insurance industry’s losses were relatively benign due to a variety of reasons in the first wave of Covid, analysts said.

+New India Assurance, the largest Indian multinational general insurer, had recorded a net profit of Rs 1,605 crore in FY21 as compared to Rs 1,417 crore in FY20.
+Its gross global premium had expanded by 6 per cent to Rs 33,046 crore (Rs 31,573 crore of gross Indian premium) in FY21.

+However, the first half of 2021-22 has seen a reversal in several aspects.
+The second Covid wave has hit the health insurance portfolio much harder and motor insurance has seen more intense price competition due to lower demand of new vehicles.
+Prices for small and medium risks have plummeted in the property space.
+“All these point towards a much worse performance of the industry going forward,” analysts said.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines